 c) With a history of arterial thrombosis: Start long-term treatment.
 Depending on the individual risk of thrombosis, its complications (eg, APLA profile, additional cardiovascular risk factors, the first or subsequent thrombotic episode, risk of organ failure), and bleeding, you may consider: ASA + VKA (INR, 2.0-3.0) or a VKA with a target INR 2.0 to 3.0.

 4. Treatment failure: First, verify that treatment failure occurred (therapeutic INR at the time of the event).
 If true failure has been confirmed, increase the intensity of the VKA therapy (target INR, 3.0-4.0) or switch to low-molecular-weight heparin (LMWH); in the case of arterial thrombosis, add ASA.
-The efficacy of anti-Xa or IIA inhibitors in prevention of recurrent thrombosis in APS is unknown at the present time.
-The efficacy of direct oral anticoagulants (DOACs) remains unclear in APS, but it may be associated with increased harm compared with warfarin.Evidence 4Weak recommendation (downsides likely outweigh benefits, but the balance is close or uncertain; an alternative course of action may be better for some patients).
+The efficacy of direct oral anticoagulants (DOACs) remains unclear in APS but may be associated with increased harm compared with the use of warfarin.Evidence 4Weak recommendation (downsides likely outweigh benefits, but the balance is close or uncertain; an alternative course of action may be better for some patients).
 Moderate Quality of Evidence (moderate confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to indirectness and heterogeneity.
 For more information, see Appendix 4.

-5. Thrombocytopenia: No treatment is indicated for mild thrombocytopenia without evidence of bleeding (platelet count, >50,000/microL).
-For symptomatic patients or patients with extreme thrombocytopenia (<20,000/microL), consider treatment as in immune thrombocytopenia.
+5. Thrombocytopenia: No treatment is indicated for mild thrombocytopenia without evidence of bleeding (platelet count >50,000/microL).
+For symptomatic patients or patients with extreme thrombocytopenia (<20,000/microL), consider treatment as in immune thrombocytopenia (see Immune Thrombocytopenia).
 For patients with an active systemic connective tissue disease, such as SLE, treat as SLE (see Systemic Lupus Erythematosus).

 6. APS in pregnancy: